 Reasons for Requeening a Hive

-A bee colony without a queen bee will either die, or groom up a new queen from existing larvae.
+A bee colony without a queen bee will either die or groom up a new queen from existing larvae.
 Some beekeepers prefer to requeen their hive on an annual basis, around September every year (the beginning of Fall).
 It is advised that you requeen a beehive at least once every two years to enjoy the benefits of a thriving beehive.
 Requeening a hive in September gives you greater benefits in the following spring.
-However, there is greater risk of queen rejection when you requeen during times of reduced nectar flow as seen in the month of September.
+However, there is a greater risk of queen rejection when you requeen during times of reduced nectar flow as seen in the month of September.

 When to Requeen a Hive?